scrapy-plugins/scrapy-snowflake-stage-exporter/README.md

     - Takes effect only when there is a need for exporter to figure out the column type.
     - The data is still exported in full to the staged files.
 - `create_tables_on` - one of "finish/flush/never". "finish" by default. "flush" is for each time a file is staged.
+    - If you are not providing `predefined_column_types`, note that using "flush" will constraint your tables to only be populated with columns encountered at the point when first "flush" happened.
 - `populate_tables_on` - same as above.
 - `clear_stage_on` - same as above but "never" is default.
 Each file is removed from stage individually when enabled.